BarcinoLechiguino/Development---Game/README.md

   - Both a flying and a land enemy have been implemented.

+  - Players now have an attack action, so enemies can be defeated.

   - Pathfinding has been implemented:

     - Now both flying and land enemies have a detection range.